-Beneficiaries that can request expedited disenrollment include, but are not limited to:
+Members that can request expedited disenrollment include, but are not limited to:

-- Children receiving services under the Foster Care or Adoption Assistance Programs - Members with special health care needs, including, but not limited to major organ transplants

-Members already enrolled in another Medi Cal, Medicare or commercial managed care plan
+- Children receiving services under the Foster Care or Adoption Assistance Programs - Members with special health care needs, including, but not limited to major organ transplants - Members already enrolled in another Medi-Cal, Medicare or commercial managed care plan www.dhcs.ca.gov/services/medical/Pages/CountyOffices.aspx or call Health Care Options at 1-800-430-4263 (TTY 1-800-430-7077).

 You may ask to leave Kaiser Permanente in person at your local county health and human services office.
-Find your local office at www.dhcs.ca.gov/services/medical/Pages/CountyOffices.aspx or call Health Care Options at 1-800-430-4263 (TTY 1-800-430-7077).
+Find your local office at